ThisZW/code-assessment-web/README.md

 API was fetched by Axios, which worked a lot better compare to native tool 'fetch'.
 Here is the link of the entire discussion: https://medium.com/@sahilkkrazy/fetch-vs-axios-http-request-c9afa43f804ed

-Fonts were imported by Google Fonts, there was no 'helvetica neue' avaliable in Google Fonts so I decide to choose similar one called 'Gothic' just for convinience of this project.
+Fonts were imported by Google Fonts, there is no 'helvetica neue' avaliable in Google Fonts so I decide to choose similar one called 'Gothic' as an alternative for this project.

 ### At the end
 By the way altough the entire project is time consuming, I still enjoy the progress especially playing around with Redux :)